speters/NVME-4-CM4-PoE-Board/README.md

 This is an NVME (M-key) adapter board for the PCIEx1 slot.

-Its PCB is design with a break-away section for the fingered connector.
+Its PCB is designed with a break-away section for the fingered connector.
 This is then soldered in a matching slot of the PCB to form a 90 degree connector.

 ## Revisions